MatteoPardi/Entropy-FFA/README.md

-# Entropy-FFA
+# Experiments for "Entropy Based Regularization Improves Performance in Forward-Forward Algorithm"
- Experiments for "Entropy Based Regularization Improves Performance in Forward-Forward Algorithm"
+Accompanying code to reproduce experiments from the paper "Entropy Based Regularization Improves Performance in Forward-Forward Algorithm".